Stockholder Engagement

 Our compensation strategy is consistent with and supportive of our long-term goals and is founded on the following principles:

-• alignment with the Company's business and operating strategy;
+• reinforcement of the Company’s business and operating strategy;

 • motivation and retention of key talent; and